wiggitywhitney/kind-crossplane-gke/README.md

 kubectl get secret gcp-secret -n crossplane-system -o yaml
 ```

-View `provider-gcp`, the Crossplane infrastructure provider for GCP.
+View the `provider-gcp` manifest.
+When applied, it will install the Crossplane infrastructure provider for GCP.
 ```bash
 cat crossplane-config/provider-gcp.yaml
 ```

-Providers extend Crossplane by installing controllers for new kinds of managed resources
+Providers extend Crossplane by installing controllers for new kinds of managed resources.

 Apply `provider-gcp` to your cluster to add [about 30 new custom resource definitions](https://marketplace.upbound.io/providers/crossplane-contrib/provider-gcp/v0.22.0) to your cluster.
 Each of these CRDs is called a `Managed Resource`, and each one is Crossplane's representation of a GCP resource.